Cubical setting for discrete homotopy theory, revisited: Cubical sets and their homotopy theory

 there exists a map $B \to X$ so that the triangles

-commute. \noproof \end{theorem} \begin{theorem} A cubical map is anodyne if and only if it is a monomorphism and a weak equivalence. \end{theorem} \begin{proof} This follows from \cite[Thm.~1.34]{doherty-kapulkin-lindsey-sattler}, as the saturation of open box inclusions is exactly the class of maps which have the left lifting property with respect to fibrations. \end{proof} In particular, we use that anodyne maps are sent to weak homotopy equivalences under geometric realization. \begin{corollary} Let $f \from X \to Y$ be anodyne.
-We have that, for all $n \geq 0$ and $x \in \reali{X}$, the map $\pi_n \reali{f} \from \pi_n(\reali{X}, x) \to \pi_n(\reali{Y}, \reali{f}(x))$ is an isomorphism. \noproof \end{corollary}
+commute. \noproof \end{theorem} \begin{theorem} A cubical map is anodyne if and only if it is a monomorphism and a weak equivalence. \end{theorem} \begin{proof} This follows from \cite[Thm.~1.34]{doherty-kapulkin-lindsey-sattler}, as the saturation of open box inclusions is exactly the class of maps which have the left lifting property with respect to fibrations. \end{proof} In particular, we use that anodyne maps are sent to weak homotopy equivalences under geometric realization. \begin{corollary} If $f \from X \to Y$ is anodyne then, for all $n \geq 0$ and $x \in \reali{X}$, the map $\pi_n \reali{f} \from \pi_n(\reali{X}, x) \to \pi_n(\reali{Y}, \reali{f}(x))$ is an isomorphism. \noproof \end{corollary}